datstartup/ubuntuopenbox/_posts/2019-11-01-upgrade-Debian-from-9-to-10-Stretch-to-Buster.md

 ```
 (CTRL + X and "Y" to save the file).

-Because mine uses Taiwan server, it is not necessary that you have to, please choose a nearest mirror for the best downloading speed.
+Because mine uses a Taiwan server, it is not necessary that you have to, please choose a nearest mirror for the best downloading speed.
 {: .notice--info}

 ### Upgrade by running these commands in sequence: